StevenBlack/vocab/million-dollar-words.md

 Filled with or showing sexual desire.

+### Law of Triviality
+A company needs a nuclear reactor and a bike shed.
+Few workers understand reactors, but all understand sheds, so the shed becomes the focus of debate as everyone tries to enact their vision.
+Projects that require the least attention tend to get the most.

 ### lee
 The sheltered side of something; the side away from the wind.
 Most things have a leeward (say LEE-WORD or LOO-WURD) side and a windward side, at least most